-14. Any increase in interest rates would have an adverse effect on our results of operations and will expose our Company to interest rate risks.
+22. Any increase in interest rates would have an adverse effect on our results of operations and will expose our Company to interest rate risks.

 We are dependent upon the availability of equity, cash balances and debt financing to fund our operations and growth.
 Our secured debt has been availed at floating rates of interest.
 Any fluctuations in interest rates may directly impact the interest costs of such loans and, in particular, any increase in interest rates could adversely affect our results of operations.
 Furthermore, our indebtedness means that a material portion of our expected cash flow may be required to be dedicated to the payment of interest on our indebtedness, thereby reducing the funds available to us for use in our general business operations.
+One of the Objects for the Issue is repayment or prepayment of certain secured loans availed by our Company Subsidiaries for which part of Net Proceeds will be utilized by our Company.
+The details of the loans identified to be repaid or prepaid using the Net Proceeds by our Company have been disclosed in the section titled "Objects of the Issue" on page 97 of this Draft Red Herring Prospectus.

-If interest rates increase, our interest payments will increase and our ability to obtain additional debt and non-fund based facilities could be adversely affected with a concurrent adverse effect on our business, financial condition and results of operations.
-For further details, please refer chapter titled 'Financial Indebtedness' beginning on page 304 of this DRHP.
+If interest rates increase, our interest payments will increase and our ability to obtain additional debt and nonfund based facilities could be adversely affected with a concurrent adverse effect on our business, financial condition and results of operations.
+For further details, please refer chapter titled 'Financial Indebtedness' beginning on page 329 of this Draft Red Herring Prospectus.

-15. Our lenders have imposed certain restrictive conditions on us under our financing arrangements.
+23. Our lenders have imposed certain restrictive conditions on us under our financing arrangements.
 Under our financing arrangements, we are required to obtain the prior, written lender consent for, among other matters, changes in our capital structure, formulate a scheme of amalgamation or reconstruction and entering into any other borrowing arrangement.
 Further, we are required to maintain certain financial ratios.

 There can be no assurance that we will be able to comply with these financial or other covenants or that we will be able to obtain the consents necessary to take the actions we believe are necessary to operate and grow our business.
 Our level of existing debt and any new debt that we incur in the future has important consequences.
 Any failure to comply with these requirements or other conditions or covenants under our financing agreements that is not waived by our lenders or is not otherwise cured by us, may require us to repay the borrowing in whole or part and may include other related costs.

 Our Company may be forced to sell some or all of its assets or limit our operations.
 This may adversely affect our ability to conduct our business and impair our future growth plans.
-For further information, see the chapter titled 'Financial Indebtedness' on page 304 of the Draft Red Herring Prospectus.
+For further information, see the chapter titled 'Financial Indebtedness' on page 329 of the Draft Red Herring Prospectus.
 Though these covenants are restrictive to some extent for us, however it ensures financial discipline, which would help us in the long run to improve our financial performance.

-16. Any downgrade of our debt ratings could adversely affect our business.
+24. Any downgrade of our debt ratings could adversely affect our business.